jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 # AI Showdown: Planning the Perfect Thanksgiving Turkey

-Every Thanksgiving, I make the same [turkey recipe](https://www.marthastewart.com/353184/perfect-roast-turkey) (thanks Martha!).
+Every Thanksgiving, I make a recipe similar to this [turkey recipe](https://www.marthastewart.com/353184/perfect-roast-turkey) (thanks Martha!).
 It's not complicated, but on Thanksgiving day, every dish is a dance with father time.

 Everything needs to work backwards from the magic minute (which could be the kids starving or the next game starts...)